walking in

 Enjoy twelve great walks from the 901 bus which runs from Hebden Bridge up Cragg Vale to the Ripponden Valley (and onwards to Huddersfield).

-You can download six Todmorden Bus Walks from their website
+You can download six Todmorden Bus Walks from the Todwalkers website.

 You can plan walks on your own by using the West Yorkshire Metro website.